openaps/docs/docs/docs/Build Your Rig/pi-install.md

 On Mac, open Terminal and `ssh pi@raspberrypi.local`

-On Windows, use PuTTY for an ssh connection.
-Username on all new Pi's is `pi`.
-The username used by everyone after this step is `root` because you have to be the super user, the user with full priviledges.
-To connect as `pi` use the same hostname for all new Pi's, `raspberrypi.local`.
-This could also be input into PuTTY as pi@raspberrypi.local.
-The password for logging in as `pi` is `raspberry`.
+On Windows, use PuTTY anc establish an SSH connection, with username `pi`, to hostname `raspberrypi.local`.

+The default password for logging in as `pi` is `raspberry`.
+The `pi` username and default password is only used for this initial connection: subsequently you'll log in as `root` with a password and rig hostname of your choosing.

 ### Run openaps-install.sh ###